Technology can be simple enough for a grandmother to use.

 - In May 2008, I appeared as part of a three woman tech panel on a local Rogers TV station, as the blogging expert.

-- Also in early 2008, my eBay workshops at the Momiji Centre in Toronto were mentioned by a local paper when one of the students started to do very well selling on eBay.
+- In early 2008, my eBay workshops at the Momiji Centre in Toronto were mentioned by a local paper when one of the students started to do very well selling on eBay.
 My workshops have been in demand ever since.

 - In 2007, I volunteered to start a computer club at a community centre in Toronto that continues until today.
 When it began, there weren’t even computers on site – a few members brought laptops and everyone crowded around them.